 Hotomobil Launches The First Camper Offered In Bitcoin At Bitcoin 2025

-Its best-known product line, Gladiator, is made for mid-size and full-size trucks and now includes a custom version for the Tesla Cybertruck.
-The cabins are easy to mount or remove, even without tools, and with optional electric legs, the process takes just minutes.
-This makes it simple to switch vehicles while keeping the same camper.
-With an add-on rooftop tent, the sleeping space can extend up to five people.

-Known for combining comfort, quality, and modern design, Hotomobil produces all of its campers in Turkey using yacht-grade craftsmanship and high-end materials.
-Each unit is designed for four-season use, with monoblock body construction, strong insulation, and sleek, aerodynamic lines that look just as good as they perform.
+All Hotomobil campers are produced in Türkiye using yacht-grade materials and manufacturing techniques.
+Designed for four-season use, each unit features monoblock construction, robust insulation, and streamlined, aerodynamic profiles.

-While the brand is already well established across Europe - exporting nearly 80% of its production to the region - it's now expanding into North and South America, making it active on six continents, including Asia, Africa, and Oceania.
+Already exporting nearly 80% of its production to Europe, the company is now expanding into North and South America, establishing operations across six continents, including Asia, Africa, and Oceania.

+Bitcoin 2025 Marks a First: A Fully Equipped Camper, Priced in Crypto

-At Bitcoin 2025 conference in Las Vegas, Hotomobil introduced CyberGlad - a fully equipped living cabin designed for the Tesla Cybertruck and offered for sale in Bitcoin .
-The launch stood out at the event as the first time a camper was offered for sale in Bitcoin - combining mobile living with digital payments.
+At the Bitcoin 2025 conference in Las Vegas, Hotomobil introduced CyberGlad, a fully equipped living cabin designed for the Tesla Cybertruck and offered for sale in Bitcoin.
+The launch stood out at the event as the first time a camper was offered for sale in Bitcoin, combining mobile living with digital payments.

-Hotomobil's presence at the world's largest crypto gathering wasn't just about showcasing a vehicle.
-It reflected a broader shift - where mobile living, technology, and new forms of payment are beginning to overlap.
-As a brand known for bringing comfort and smart design to the road, Hotomobil used the event to highlight how the idea of“freedom” is evolving.
+Hotomobil's presence at the world's largest cryptocurrency event was about more than introducing a new vehicle, it underscored a growing intersection between mobile living, technology, and alternative payment systems.
+As a brand known for bringing comfort and smart design to the road, Hotomobil used the event to highlight how the idea of "freedom" is evolving.

-CyberGlad attracted attention with its streamlined, monoblock body, four-season insulation, and the ability to be set up or removed in minutes using optional electric legs.
-With a rooftop tent add-on, it can sleep up to five.
-It's built for people who want to stay off the grid - and pay their own way, in every sense.
+The newly launched CyberGlad drew attention with its aerodynamic monoblock body, four-season insulation, and tool-free setup using optional electric legs.
+An add-on rooftop tent extends sleeping capacity to five people.
+Designed for self-sufficiency and flexibility, the model targets those looking to live off-grid on their own terms, both physically and financially.

+"CyberGlad isn't just a camper.
+It's a new take on freedom, independence, and how we live on the move," said Pınar Kamçı, CEO of Hotomobil .
+"It reflects where road travel is going - electric, efficient, and more connected to how people want to live today.
+We're continuing to develop solutions that fit this new era of mobility.
+Hotomobil is a young and forward-thinking brand that listens, adapts, and builds for the way people want to live tomorrow."

 Legal Disclaimer: